amirnn/CppCon/src/BackToBasics/Templates/ReadMe.md

     max<double>
     max<string>
 ```
 are the names of specializations.
+These are also called **template-id**.

 Q: How do we get from template to specialization?
 - A1: Instantiation